Skip to content

 • Startup & version, Configuration success, Shutdown.

-• Adhere to the above defined format, every new line shall contain one complete, self contained log in the above format.
+• Adhere to the above defined format.
+Every new line shall contain one complete, self contained log in the above format.

 DO NOT

-• Output separators, headers or other attempts to grab attention or delineate logs:
+• Output separators, headers, or other attempts to grab attention or delineate logs:

-• Logs are parsed/interpreted line by line, these multi-line outputs appear as garbage/clutter for the user.
+• Logs are parsed/interpreted line by line.
+These multi-line outputs appear as garbage/clutter for the user.

 • Output the entirety of your configuration as info logs.
-If this is useful/necessary, put it as debug or trace:

 • Override log level rules set via the environment variable.
-If a log is deemed “info” do not output it when the log level is set higher than info:
+If a log is deemed “info,” do not output it when the log level is set higher than "info".

 • Generate logs continuously at the info level or higher when operating normally: